 There's a connection; exploration, into the unknown, an adventure.

 Much like starting with a blank canvas.

 The excitement never leaves me.

-My work falls into two distinct categories; representational paintings (usually acrylics on canvas), and mixed media (collaged with abstraction).
+My work falls into two distinct forms.
+Acrylic painting on canvas and mixed media on canvas or board.

 The acrylic on canvas pieces are representational whereas the mixed media pieces tend to be an incorporation of found images and more gestural or textural painted elements.